kavya842/token-faucet/README.md

   --gas-budget 10000000
 Expected Transaction Output
 Status: Success
 Gas Used: ~0.001-0.01 SUI

-Events: TokensClaimed event with claimer address and amount

-🔐 Security & Safety
+Events: TokensClaimed event with claimer address and amount Security & Safety
 Claim tracking: Prevents double claims

-Balance validation: Rejects claims if faucet balance is insufficient

-Event transparency: Provides clear on-chain traceability

-Admin-only operations: Restricted token top-ups
+Balance validation: Rejects claims if faucet balance is insufficient Event transparency: Provides clear on-chain traceability Admin-only operations: Restricted token top-ups Learning Highlights

-📘 Learning Highlights
 This project demonstrates several core Sui Move concepts:

-Shared Objects – Global faucet accessible by all users

-Tables – Tracking claimed addresses efficiently
+Shared Objects – Global faucet accessible by all users Tables – Tracking claimed addresses efficiently
 Event Emission – Logging on-chain actions

-Access Control – Role-based function restrictions

-Balance Management – Handling and distributing tokens safely
+Access Control – Role-based function restrictions Balance Management – Handling and distributing tokens safely Explorer Links

-🌐 Explorer Links
 View on Sui Explorer:
 Package
 Faucet Object

-📜 License
+.
+License
 This project was built for educational purposes as part of a hackathon.
 Feel free to modify, extend, and improve it!

-🎉 Ready for Hackathon!
+Ready for Hackathon!
 Your token faucet is ready!
 Users can now:
 Visit your faucet on Sui Testnet

-Claim their 100 SUI (once per address)
+Claim their 100 SUI once per address
 Use tokens for testing

-Deployment Complete! ✅
+Deployment Complete!
-Good luck with your hackathon! 🏆

-Built with ❤️ on Sui Blockchain
+Built with  on Sui Blockchain